Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Inference Formulas with Decomposed Output

-Note that~(\ref{eq:post_mean_dec}) and~(\ref{eq:post_var_dec}) mainly differ from~(\ref{eq:f_post_mean}) and~(\ref{eq:f_post_var}) by their ability to exploit the inverse of the Gram matrix built only from the $i$th covariance function $k^{(i)}$, and of course, the outputs of the $i$th factor of the decomposition $\bm Y_{:i}$.
+Equations~(\ref{eq:post_mean_dec}) and~(\ref{eq:post_var_dec}) differ from~(\ref{eq:f_post_mean}) and~(\ref{eq:f_post_var}) mainly by their ability to exploit the inverse of the Gram matrix built only from the $i$th covariance function $k^{(i)}$, and of course, the outputs of the $i$th factor of the decomposition $\bm Y_{:i}$.